Kitchen and Bath

-This multi-use plastic coated wire rack cost two bucks at Dollarama.
+This multi-use plastic coated wire rack was found at Dollarama.
 It’s very solidly made and has rubber-tipped feet to help prevent sliding.
-One or two of these 10” long racks will help to organize your baking pan storage in a cupboard.
-Each section is about 2 1/2” wide, which is wide enough to handle most types of pans.
+One or two of these 10-inch long racks will help to organize your baking pan storage in a cupboard.
+Each section is about 2 1/2″ wide, which is wide enough to handle most types of pans.

 Use plastic flower pots to contain smaller items like extra sponges, scrubbers and/or brushes.
 Just make sure to choose pots with no drainage holes in the bottom, especially if you’re using them to store wet things like just-used rubber gloves.

 A dry food storage container also makes a stylish place to keep your dishwasher detergent, whether you use powder or tabs.
-The plastic container will ensure that your powder stays dry in the event of a leaky pipe.
+The plastic container will ensure that your powder stays dry in the event of a leaky pipe, heaven forbid!

 Keep you teas and other boxed beverages handy where you store your mugs.
 An inexpensive under shelf rack like this one simply slides onto the shelf above to create a little extra space in the cupboard.
-I got this plastic-coated wire one for $1.50.
+It’s constructed of plastic-coated wire.